InCommon Federation: Participant Operational Practices

 2.8 How is information in your electronic identity database acquired and updated?
 Are specific offices designated by your administration to perform this function?
 Are individuals allowed to update their own information on-line?

 University of Florida has a robust enterprise Identity solution.
-We have an IAM office with an administrator who coordinates activity for the University.
-You may contact Identity Access Management Administration for assistance.
-The IAM office coordinates the effort of Primary Directory Coordinators within each University unit throughout the UF organization.
+We have an Identity Services Team who coordinates activity for the University.
+You may contact Identity Services for assistance.
+The Identity Team coordinates the effort of Primary Directory Coordinators within each University unit throughout the UF organization.
 The Primary Directory Coordinators are responsible for data quality as described in UF Identity policy and procedures.
 In addition, automated interfaces are built between the Identity system, the HRMS system, the Student Records and the Admissions systems.
 Domain systems must create a valid record in the Identity system prior to the individual being entered in any of those UF enterprise systems.
-Staff in the HR and Student records organizations are partners with IAM Administration in providing support for identity management administration.
+Staff in the HR and Student records organizations are partners with Identity Services in providing support for identity management administration.
 Affiliations are automatically provisioned/de-provisioned for students and HRMS entries to the identity affiliations.
 Unit Directory Coordinators are allowed to assign affiliations for non student and non employee affiliates and are charged by UF policy with the accuracy and management of those entries.
 The provisioning and de-provisioning of GatorLink electronic credentials is directly tied to the existence of qualified affiliations in the IdM database.
 The credential database is updated every 15 minutes with the current information.

 2.9 What information in this database is considered public information and would be provided to any interested party?

 In general UF protects all the university information related to identity and release only what is necessary to get the job done.
 InCommon federated partners should not release UF info to any other organization.
 Use of UF information should be limited to the specific federated service provider access.
-For additional information or permissions please contact Identity Access Management Administration.
+For additional information or permissions please contact Identity Services.

 Uses of Your Electronic Identity Credential System